The IPI also accepts submissions received by email in accordance with the Ordinance on Electronic Communication in Administrative Proceedings.

 The receipt of your submission will be communicated to you via an email containing a digitally signed confirmation.
 The confirmation records the date of receipt by the IPI.
 If you do not receive an email confirming receipt of a submission with a pending time limit, this means that the IPI has not received it.
 In this instance, it is imperative that you resend any submission with a pending time limit to the IPI by post.

 For other IP rights domains and procedures, email submissions only have legal validity once you have also submitted the relevant documents by post (as previously).
 For details, please refer to submitting documentation for procedures.

-Which IP rights and procedures have legal validity when submitted by email are determined by the IPI and the individual IP right.
-You can find the corresponding email addresses under submissions and receiving correspondence.
-Email submissions do not have to be encrypted.
-However, if you still want to encrypt your email submission, you must encrypt it with one of the IPI’s public keys before sending it to us.
+It is not necessary to encrypt email submissions.
+However, if you still want to encrypt your submission, you must encrypt it with one of the IPI’s public keys before sending it to us.
 You can find further information under security certificates.

-Formal correspondence from the IPI will continue to be sent by post.
+Formal IPI correspondence is sent by post, even if you have sent your submission by email.
 This includes all written correspondence from the IPI in connection with a pending administrative procedure, in particular decisions.